stelligent/cfn_nag/README.md

   then that determines success/failure and the stdout of jq is emitted as part of the result to the user.
   This is intended for testing special cases - structural correctness.
 Instead of calling `violation`, call `raw_violation`

 Custom Rules
 ------------
 The jq query language is convenient, but can get out of hand pretty quickly.
-For some rules that require "joining" up different pieces of a Cloudformation template to make a decision, it can be too difficult if not impossible.
+For some rules that require "joining" up different pieces of a CloudFormation template to make a decision, it can be too difficult if not impossible.
 Some of the existing "basic" jq rules might even deserve a rewrite as a custom rule given how complex they turned out to be.